yamyamiya/Rating_App/README.md

 `/user/ratings/average` - return the current User rating

-`/user/ratings` - addition of score form 1-5 by current user to the recipient using recipient email
+`/user/ratings` - addition of score from 1-5 by current user to the recipient using recipient email

 `/user/toprating` - generating "topratings" collection with "toplist" document where 10 users with highest rating are provided